stevenwalton/.dotfiles/Notes/linux.md

 Note that if you're using Arch or Endeavour and ***systemd-boot*** that you should not have timeshift reinstall grub files.
 See the debugging section below.
+You can use `timeshift --skip-grub --restore` to skip grub when restoring

 # Reporting System Info
 Most people request things like `uname -a` but that doesn't give us much.